AmazingHalo1313/SOD2-Mods/No Leadership Requirements Pack/README.md

 # No Leadership Requirements Pack

-This mod lets you remove leadershiip requirements from buildings.
+This mod lets you remove leadership requirements from buildings.
+Facilities Only or Full versions available.

 Facilities Only or Full version available.